abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 The difference to the version we had above is, that instead of the `module` keyword, we have the `import` keyword.

-What is the problem with that?

-The contents of this altered version of `Af.cpp` now belong to the global module!
+The contents of this altered version of `Af.cpp` are attached to the global module!

 But with the MSVC compiler, the program compiles, links an runs fine.

-There you have the footgun!

 What are other compilers saying about this?